numtide/nixos-facter/README.md

 The project has two parts:

 -   The binary that scans the system and outputs JSON or TOML.
--   A NixOS module that can load that data and make decisions.
+-   A series of [NixOS modules](https://github.com/numtide/nixos-facter-modules) that can load that data and make decisions.

 That's it.